Collide with the Sky: Release

 They went on their first ever headlining UK tour in September.
 In October and November, the band went on the headlining Collide with the Sky Tour in the US with support from Sleeping with Sirens, Tonight Alive and Hands Like Houses.
 On December 21, "Hell Above" was released as a single, along with a live music video.
 In February and March 2013, the band performed at Soundwave festival in Australia.
-In April and May, the band went on the Spring Fever tour, a co-headlining North Amerlca tour with All Time Low, with support from Mayday Parade and You Me at Six.
+In April and May, the band went on the Spring Fever tour, a co-headlining North America tour with All Time Low, with support from Mayday Parade and You Me at Six.
 In September and October, the band supported A Day to Remember on the House Party tour in the US.

 Reception

 The album entered the U.S. Billboard 200 at number 12, selling over 27,000 copies in its debut week.
 The album has sold over 120,000 copies as of May 2013.
 As of March 2016, the album has sold nearly 350,000 copies.
 In October 2016, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units.

 The album has been received well by critics.
 Alternative Press rated the album 4/5 stars saying "Collide with the Sky is PTV's best work to date".
 They praised the album for the power pop hooks on "Props & Mayhem", saying that you should download "Tangled in the Great Escape".
 AbsolutePunk commented that the album is "sure to continue Pierce the Veil's steady ascent to the top of their league", concluding that "[it] proves Pierce the Veil are seemingly still one step ahead of everyone else when it comes to concocting energetic slices of post-hardcore and that they won't be dropping the ball any time soon."